pkennedytx1/use-context-demo/README.md

 ```

 The main branch contains the final code, to get a template use the starter-code branch and code from there.

+You can cycle between the branches to see what it would look like without useContext being super awesome.